ScaredCrowGames/ColorPicker/README.md

 * Configure texture size and column layout
 * Save and auto-setup generated texture in .png format

-## 🎮 How to
+## How to use
+You can use ready-to-use prefab from Samples (skip the section above if so).

 The ColorPicker.cs (MonoBehaviour) allows to select colors from the palette at runtime.

-You can use ready-to-use prefab from Samples (skip the section above if so).

 ### Manual setup:
 1. Generate (see above) or import your color palette texture